Writing: Colin Le Sueur

 Skalds cast spells by holding a runic focus and speaking the saga aloud.

-Casting both types of magic takes a toll.
+Casting all types of magic takes a toll.
 After every spell, add a Fatigue to inventory, occupying one slot.

 Given time and safety, you can enhance a spell (e.g., affecting multiple targets, increasing its power, etc.) without any additional cost.